Martin Cameron (footballer): Playing career

 With Gretna, Cameron helped the team to promotion to the Scottish Second Division in his second year with the club.
 He started the 2005 season at Shamrock Rovers making his debut on 18 March.

 Cameron moved clubs again this time to Forfar Athletic for the 2005–06 season.
 After one season at Forfar, Cameron then joined junior team Penicuik Athletic.
-He is now playing for east region junior side Tranent Juniors.
+He is now a businessman with his own courier company.